aadesh-ingle/aadesh-ingle.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Student at IIIT  Hyderabad
+role: Grad student at IIIT Hyderabad

 # Organizations/Affiliations to show in About widget
 organizations: